kimdoanh89/CKA-exercises/05_scheduling.md

 ## 4. Understand how to run multiple schedulers and how to configure Pods to use them

-### Deploy an additional scheduler to the cluster following the given specification (Namespace: kube-system, Name: my-scheduler)
+### Deploy an additional scheduler to the cluster following the given specification
+ - Namespace: kube-system
+ - Name: my-scheduler
 <details><summary>show</summary>
 <p>